Hong Kong protest anthem's online presence fades as govt seeks total ban

 Overseas Hongkongers have launched a global appeal to radio stations around the world to broadcast the song.
 Radio stations in Australia, France, Ukraine, Denmark and Estonia have played the song.

-Apple, Spotify, KKBOX, Google and “ThomasDGX & HongKongers” did not immediately respond to requests for comment.
+Apple, KKBOX and Google did not immediately respond to requests for comment.

 Meta, which owned Facebook and Instagram, has declined to comment.